moranneil/pands-final-project-2019/README.md

 The following python librarys are used to analyse the Iris Dataset.<br />
 #### NumPy <br />
- NumPy is a a library that provides support for large multidimensional arrays and matrices.
+ NumPy is a library that provides support for large multidimensional arrays and matrices.
 It also has a large collection of high level mathemicial functions to operate on such arrays.
 #### Pandas <br />
+Pandas is a software programming library written for data analysis and manipulation for the Python programming language.
+It offers data structures and operations for manipulating numerical tables and time series.
+It is free software released under the three-clause BSD license.
 #### Matplotlib <br />
 #### Seaborn <br />